 (4) Unless the presiding member otherwise directs, a DAP meeting to determine an application under regulation 17 —

-(a) is to be held by each other person at the meeting being simultaneously in contact by telephone, or other means of instantaneous communication; and
+(a) is to be held by each other person at the meeting being in contact by telephone, or other means of electronic communication; and

 (b) is not open to the public.

-(5) The Planning CEO may issue practice notes about the practice and procedure of DAPs and each DAP must comply with those practice notes.
+(5) The Director General may issue practice notes about the practice and procedure of DAPs and each DAP must comply with those practice notes.

 [Regulation 40 amended in Gazette 25 Jan 2013 p.
-272-3.]
+272-3; 17 Apr 2015 p.
+1386.]

 41. Quorum

-(1) At a meeting of a LDAP, 3 members of the LDAP including —

-(a) the presiding member; and

-(b) another specialist member; and

-(c) a local government member,

-constitute a quorum.

-(2) At a meeting of a JDAP, 3 members of the JDAP including —
+At a meeting of a DAP, 3 members of the DAP, including the presiding member, constitute a quorum.

-(a) the presiding member; and

-(b) another specialist member; and

-(c) one of the local government members referred to in regulation 25(1)(a),

-constitute a quorum.
+[Regulation 41 inserted in Gazette 17 Apr 2015 p.
+1386.]

 42. Voting

 (1) A DAP member at a DAP meeting, including the presiding member, has a single vote on a decision to be made by the DAP and, in the case of an equality of votes, the presiding member also has a casting vote.